Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

 This has deleted the original default user.
 Now someone needs to know your password before they can login!

+Finally, let's create the directory that you'll be doing most of your work in:

+    mkdir dev

+Now, we're done!

 ## Discover

 Find out: